 Step 3: Select Create Filter from ‘Filter‘ drop down

-Step 4: Select match type from the filter menu and then select the ‘Exact (close variant)‘ and ‘Phrase (close variant)‘ from the adjacent drop down menu
+Step 4: Select match type from the filter menu and then select the ‘Exact and Phrase‘ close variant option from the adjacent drop down menu

 Step 5: You can now view all the close variants of your bidded keywords.

 After identifying close variants of your keywords, following are possible action steps to take:

 - If the search query is relevant and one that you is getting you valuable impressions, then you might want to add it as a bidded keyword

 - Alternately if a search query is irrelevant and one that you do not wish to show your ad for, then add those as negative keywords